NicoLeGecko/FileCompare/notes.md

 # Main goal

-A tool capable of identifying duplicate binary files in a directory.
+A tool capable of identifying binary files in a directory that are duplicates of files previously known.
+E.g. scan dir1, add files to the db.
+Then scan dir 2 and search look for duplicates of files from dir1.

 # Features (v0)

+## Initialization

+Loads or creates a db (a simple text file, e.g. FileCompare.csv) at a given path.

 ## Scan a directory (AddToDB)

 Reads all binary files in a directory (recursively).
 Produces a hash of each file's contents (without system metadata).
-Stores this hash together with the file name (relative path).
+Stores this hash together with the file name (full path) in the db.
-Storage is done in a simple text file (FileCompare.csv), in the directory.
+Avoids storing duplicates.

 ## Search for duplicates (SearchForDuplicates)